aspenmesh/aspenmesh-demo-site/README.md

 <img src="src/frontend/static/icons/Hipster_HeroLogoCyan.svg" width="300" alt="Online Boutique" />
 </p>

-> **⚠ ATTENTION: Apache Log4j 2 advisory.**
-> Due to [vulnerabilities](https://cloud.google.com/log4j2-security-advisory) present in earlier versions
-> of Log4j 2, we have taken down all affected container images.
-We highly recommend all demos and forks to now
-> use images from releases [>= v0.3.4](https://github.com/GoogleCloudPlatform/microservices-demo/releases).

-**Online Boutique** is a cloud-native microservices demo application.
+**Aspen Mesh Boutique** is a cloud-native microservices demo application.
-Online Boutique consists of a 10-tier microservices application.
+Aspen Mesh Boutique consists of a 10-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-**Aspen Mesh uses this application to demonstrate use of technologies like Kubernetes/AWS, Istio, Chaos Engineering, and OTEL.
+Aspen Mesh uses this application to demonstrate use of technologies like Kubernetes/AWS, Istio, Chaos Engineering, and OTEL.
 This application works on any Kubernetes cluster.